-Many people retreat to their homes to escape the cold, dry air of winter, but when your forced-air central heating system is sapping all the moisture out of your home as well, it can wreak havoc on your skin.
-Fortunately, there are ways to combat this dry air with humidifiers and with a wintertime skin care routine that focuses on moisturizing.
+Many people retreat to their homes to escape the cold, dry air of winter.
+But when your forced-air central heating system is sapping the moisture out of your home, it can wreak havoc on your skin.
+Fortunately, you can combat dry air with humidifiers and a skin care routine that focuses on moisturizing.
 The most popular time for home improvement projects, including heating system installation, is between the end-of-year holidays and the start of spring.
 But even without extensive work on the house, there are simple and effective things you can do to make the winter more comfortable.
 From single-room humidifiers to new home heating systems, learn more about how your home environment is impacting your skin health.

 Healthy Home Humidity Levels

 The healthiest and most comfortable relative humidity level is usually somewhere between 40-50%.
 The humidity differential between the outside and indoor air also matters.
-In the driest part of winter, it may be necessary to keep your home humidity levels under 40% to prevent condensation formation.
+In the driest part of winter, keep your home humidity levels under 40% to prevent condensation formation.
 That said, even a modest increase in the relative humidity level can make a big difference in your health.

 Combined with a daily moisturizer, you won’t struggle as much with dry, cracked skin, troublesome rashes, and eczema outbreaks.
 More humid air is also helpful to those with oily skin and winter acne.
 Overactive sebaceous glands are the main culprit for oily skin, and these glands tend to go into overdrive when the air gets too dry.
 The health benefits aren’t just for the skin you can see.
 Humidifiers can do wonders for your sinuses and respiratory health as well.